 If cloud computing doesn't speed up the operation of your IT equipment, take a look at how old your computers are.
 Many companies are using computers that are four or five years old - past the point of reliability for most devices.
 Technology companies call this 'life expired'; the equipment has done the job and given good service, but it's time to let it go.

-Three years is generally a good benchmark for IT replacement.
+Three years is generally a good benchmark for IT replacements.
 Many manufacturers offer three-year warranties as standard.
 You should consider replacing the hardware when the warranty expires because moving parts like fans and hard disks become more unreliable after this point.

 Despite this, modern hardware is increasingly built to last far longer.
-All-in-one computers like Apple iMacs typically have few moving parts thanks to solid state hard disks and passive cooling.
+All-in-one computers like Apple iMacs typically have fewer moving parts thanks to solid state hard disks and passive cooling.